 In Washington, D.C., the gifting economy is thriving in what’s been dubbed the District of Cannabis.
 Here, stores sell T-shirts, artwork, and other products along with marijuana gifts.
 Dozens of businesses participate.
 In addition, there are hundreds of public events happening in the city dedicated to marijuana and marijuana gifting.

 The Marijuana License Dilemma

 While states take time creating marijuana laws and licensing structures, entrepreneurs see a large market with growing demand.
 In other words, licensing delays are adding to the “gray market” of the marijuana industry.
-In Maine where residents can grow up to six mature and 12 immature plants (as reported in the Little Green Book), consumers don’t want to have to wait to purchase marijuana.

 The Future of Marijuana Gifts

 It’s unlikely that the growing gray market will push regulators to create marijuana programs, laws, and licensing structures faster in the near future.
 However, as more states legalize recreational marijuana, it could become a motivator to push startup or micro programs through faster which can be expanded when complete regulations are developed.